 HasNa launched the Cyprus Friendship Program (CFP) as a groundbreaking, all-volunteer program in Cyprus in 2009.
 CFP is a friendship-building and leadership program that focuses on fostering trust and understanding through interaction between Turkish Cypriots and Greek Cypriots in Cyprus.
 In an effort to break the cycle of fear and mistrust, CFP selects and pairs Greek Cypriot and Turkish Cypriot teens to pursue friendships.
 Program activities are provided in Cyprus and the U.S. for the selected pairs.
-Inspired and led by HasNa board member Warren Muir, CFP has grown immensely over the past three and a half years.
+Inspired and led by former HasNa board member Warren Muir, CFP has grown immensely over the past five years since its founding in 2009.

-In 2012, due to the success and popularity of CFP, the program will be managed by a new (still all-volunteer) non-profit organization – Cyprus Friendship Program, Inc. Program updates and information can be found on the new CFP website, at www.cyprusfriendship.org.
+In 2012 the success and popularity of CFP led to the creation of a new, all-volunteer non-profit organization – Cyprus Friendship Program, Inc. Program updates and information can be found on the CFP website.

 Since 2009, CFP has sought to prepare Cyprus’ future leaders of a generation that has grown up in a divided society to find bi-communal solutions for living harmoniously.